Device-Independent Quantum Key Distribution with Random Key Basis: Results and Discussion

-While our results clearly indicate that the first realisation of DIQKD is now well within the grasp of recent event-ready CHSH experiments, there are still a few potential issues.
-For one, we note that these experiments are pretty slow, e.g., the event-ready experiment by Hensen et al.~\cite{Hensen2015} performed only 245 rounds of measurement during a total collection time of 220 h.
-This has an important implication on the finite-key analysis of DIQKD as it has been estimated that at least $10^6$ measurement rounds are needed to achieve positive keys~\cite{Murta2018}.
-Recently, Humphreys et al.~\cite{humphreys2018deterministic} demonstrated that it is possible to improve the entanglement rate by couple of orders of magnitude, but this comes at the expense of the overall state fidelity and hence lower CHSH violations.
-While this is a predicament for the original DIQKD protocol, our proposal with increased robustness could enable some of these faster event-ready experiments to achieve positive keys with lower CHSH violations in the finite-key regime.
+Our results hence show that positive asymptotic key rates can be achieved by recent event-ready loophole-free experiments.
+This significantly improves over the original protocol~\cite{pironio}, which does not achieve positive key rates for any such experiments, even in the asymptotic limit (though Murta et al.~\cite{Murta2018} describes prospective future improvements to NV-centre implementations, which may allow positive asymptotic rates).
+However, there are still a few experimental challenges.
+For one, we note that the event-ready CHSH experiments are fairly slow compared to their photonic counterparts; e.g.~the event-ready experiment by Hensen et al.~\cite{Hensen2015} performed only 245 rounds of measurement during a total collection time of 220 h.
+Recently, Humphreys et al.~\cite{humphreys2018deterministic} demonstrated that it is possible to improve the entanglement rate by a couple of orders of magnitude, but this comes at the expense of the overall state fidelity and hence lower CHSH violations.
+While our protocol can yield positive asymptotic key rates in these noise regimes, a relevant question to consider is the number of rounds required to achieve security in a finite-key analysis.

-The above also brings us to the study of finite-size effects of our DIQKD proposal.
-In our security analysis, we made the assumption of collective attacks and provided a concise numerical method to reliably lower bound $H(Z|E\Theta)$, the von Neumann entropy of $Z$ given $E\Theta$.
-We argue that there is likely no loss of generality in taking this approach, as it may be possible to extend the results to general attacks in the finite-key regime using the entropy accumulation theorem~\cite{eat,eatqkd,eatsecondorder}.
-This was indeed the case for the original DIQKD protocol, where the collective attack analysis has been extended to general attacks in the finite-key regime ~\cite{arnon2019simple}.
-We thus leave the finite-key analysis of our proposal (with a detailed modelling of event-ready Bell experiment) for future work.